-BATTERY SPOT CLEANER AND SPRAY EXTRACTOR
+BATTERY SPOT CLEANER and SPRAY EXTRACTOR

-The cordless way to deep clean.
-Remove stains, odours, and revitalise your fabrics.

-Experience the power of deep cleaning as it removes unwanted stains and odours from every fibre of your fabrics.
+Experience the power of deep cleaning as it removes unwanted stains and odors from every fiber of your fabrics.
 Whether it's your carpets, couches, furniture, car seats, or mattresses, Kärcher is perfect for any stain removal or restoration task.

-Find out more about the SE 3-18 Ultra Clean Battery Spot Cleaner bundles below ↓
+Find out more about the NEW SE 3-18 Ultra Clean Battery Spot Cleaner Sets below ↓

+Cleanliness with the WOW factor: in the SE 3-18 Compact cordless spray extraction cleaner, proven Kärcher spray extraction technology meets the 18 V Kärcher Battery Power battery platform.
+The result: Efficient, convenient and fibre-deep cleaning in just one step.
+This means that you can remove dirt from your car seats, garden furniture or upholstery any time and anywhere – even in hard-to-reach places.
+The device cleans as powerfully as our spray extraction cleaners with power cord and is super flexible.

+Enjoy the ultimate cleaning convenience with our 2-in-1 hose.
+The inside spray hose ensures great cleaning convenience, while the long, flexible suction hose allows you to clean difficult-to-access and narrow spaces with ease.
+Plus, the swivel joint on the hose provides even greater freedom of movement, ensuring you can clean every nook and cranny effortlessly.

 YOUR NEW CLEAN